 Categories

 Look at your management style.
 Seek changes that will allow you to have a more positive impact on your staff and lead them in a more effective way.

 Peter Lyle DeHaan is an entrepreneur and businessman who has managed, owned, and started multiple businesses over his career.
-Recurring themes included customer service, sales and marketing, and leadership and management.
+Common themes at every turn have included customer service, sales and marketing, and leadership and management.

-He shares his lifetime of business experience and personal insights through his books and posts.
+He shares his lifetime of business experience and personal insights through his books to encourage, inspire, and occasionally entertain.

+Categories